martijndeh/fire/README.md

 ## Node on Fire :fire:
 An isomorphic web framework built on top of [Node.js](https://nodejs.org), [AngularJS](https://angularjs.org/), [PostgreSQL](http://www.postgresql.org/), [Express](http://expressjs.com/), [Knex.js](http://knexjs.org/) and more.

+With Node on Fire you write apps faster than ever, completely in JavaScript, backed by solid technologies such as PostgreSQL and AngularJS.

+Node on Fire includes a list of amazing modules and features to help you write apps faster:

-### Express with dependency injection
+### Dependency injection
-Dependency injection is also available on the back-end side, which makes creating Express routes super easy.
+Angular's dependency injection is great.
+That's why, in Node on Fire, that dependency injection is also available in the back-end.

+You can even use the simpler [implicit annotation](https://docs.angularjs.org/guide/di#implicit-annotation) because Node on Fire seamlessly replaces implicit annotations with inline array notations in the build phase.
 ```js
 app.post('/api/users', function(UserModel, request) {
     return UserModel.create(request.body)